 - Proof of License for Specialized Activity – If you conduct any sort of activity that requires a Federal, State, or Professional license, then the local agency will require proof of license.

 - Location of Business – You will obviously have to identify the location of your business.
 The important thing to remember is that you should verify the area zoning ahead of time.
 Regardless, the agency will conduct zoning verification.
-In some cases the agency may require proof or ownership or control (rental) of the identified location.
+In some cases, the agency may require proof or ownership or control (rental) of the identified location.

 - Proof of Sewage and Waste Service – You may be required to provide proof of sanitation services at the listed location.
-Generally, a copy of the locations sanitation bill statement is sufficient.
+Generally, a copy of the location’s sanitation bill statement is sufficient.

-- Filing and Associated Fees – Each locality is different in their filing and other fees.
+- Filing and Associated Fees – Each locality is different in its filing and other fees.
 There may be a fixed fee for filing.
 Further, there may be an annual fee based on the percentage of income produced from operations throughout a fiscal year.

 Other permits, such as Environmental inspection, Health Inspection permit, fire department permit, and state occupation licenses (ex., liquor license)may apply.